 How to get started in fostering.....

-You may find a fostering opportunity within the advertising pages on the srdogs site.
-Or you can use the "Agencies" page to identify a shelter or rescue organization in your area.
-Make your intentions specifically to foster a senior dog known to them and ask them about their requirements.
-Most agencies will ask to visit your home in addition to conducting an in-depth interview with you.
+You can begin to look for a fostering opportunity by reviewing the list of shelters and rescues in your geographical area.
+When you contact a shelter or rescue agency, make your intentions specifically to foster a senior dog known to them and ask them about their requirements.
+Most agencies will want to visit your home in addition to conducting an in-depth interview with you.

 We hope that your experience in fostering, even though challenging, will make a difference in your life.
 We assure you, it can make a life or death difference to a displaced senior dog.